Akshathaksh/BeautyProduct-UI-Design/README.md

 # BeautyProduct-UI-Design

-# PetalGlow – Beauty Product App UI Design
+Beauty Product App UI Design

 A modern and minimal UI design concept for a beauty e-commerce mobile application.